vertigobr/vkpr-old/README.md

 The **Security Stack** is dedicated to security tools, like identity and secret management, to your services.

-- [cert-manager](./docs/modules.md#cert-manager) is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
+- [cert-manager](./docs/modules.md#cert-manager) is a Kubernetes addon to automate the management and issuance of TLS certificates from various issuing sources.
 - [Vault](./docs/modules.md#vault) secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.
 - [Keycloak](./docs/modules.md#keycloak) is an Open Source Identity and Access Management solution for modern Applications and Services.